Aliction/iago/README.md

 # Iago - Email Messaging Automated System
 Iago is a Google Chatbot that allows users to customize and send emails from inputted data from a Google Spreadsheet.

+## Supportability
+Currently, Iago is supported on:
+1. Google Chat
+2. Slack

 ## To get started
 1. Create a Google Spreadsheet and label the active tab as "Iago" - this is required or the bot will not locate the inputted data.